José Antonio Sistiaga

 José Antonio Sistiaga Mosso (4 May 1932 – 25 June 2023) was a Spanish Basque artist and experimental filmmaker best known for his feature-length hand-painted "direct" film, "Era erera baleibu izik subua aruaren" (1968–70).
-He lived and worked in the Basque Country, between Ciboure and San Sebastian.
+He lived and worked in the Basque Country, between Ciboure and San Sebastián.

 Early works

 During the Spanish Civil War, as a son of a republican Basque, José Antonio Sistiaga had to escape from Bilbao with part of his family to Bordeaux after the bombing of Guernica in April 1937.
 In 1955, he settled in Paris where he met the Andalusian painter, Manuel Duque, and executed his first paintings in Paris, in the context of the Informal painting movement.
 His early works (black paintings) date from 1959: abstract, non-geometrical.
 They could be compared to Henri Michaux's or Jean Fautrier's works, despite the fact that Sistiaga never heard about these contemporary artists.

 Back in Basque Country, Sistiaga met the sculptor Jorge Oteiza.
 In 1963, he created a workshop for free expression dedicated to children, influenced by alternative pedagogic method of Celestin Freynet; he collaborated in that direction with artist Esther Ferrer for a project based in Elorrio.
 During these years (60's) Sistiaga had a real interdisciplinary artistic strategy and interest between alternative teaching, performances, contemporary music and cinema.
 In 1966, he formed along with other Basque artists the influential avant-garde group Gaur.
 This collective gathered the following artists: Jorge Oteiza, Rafael Ruiz Balerdi, Eduardo Chillida, Remigio Mendiburu, Néstor Basterretxea, Amable Arias, José Luis Zumeta and José Antonio Sistiaga.
 Sistiaga focused his pictorical and graphic works on energy, movement, gesture: his works on canvas or paper seem to be seismographs of sensibilities and emotions.